When forming a corporation, you may have many options available.

 The more specific your finder’s fee agreement, the better.
 Certain questions should be answered in the contract.
 For example, will you pay the finder only if names provided convert into customers or will you pay the finder for the contact list alone?
 Will you pay a finder for a list of potential investors or will you only pay the finder if investors actually invest in your venture?
 How much will the finder be paid?
 Is it a percentage of the value of the new client or a flat rate?
 Answering these questions in the contract can prevent disputes going forward.
 Contact Legal Counsel, P. A. and speak to our finder’s fee agreement lawyer in Orlando, Florida who can help you address these questions so that your rights are protected.
 Have questions?
 We have answers.
 Contact Legal Counsel, P.A. today at 407-982-4321.

-Whether you are considering signing a finder’s fee agreement or are a business in need of drafting a formal finder’s fee agreement, our finder’s fee agreement lawyer at Legal Counsel, P.A. may be able to help.
+Whether you are considering signing a finder’s fee agreement or are a business in need of drafting a formal finder’s fee agreement, our finder’s fee agreement lawyer in Orlando Florida at Legal Counsel, P.A. may be able to help.
 Our attorney can help you ask appropriate questions before entering into any formal agreement to better protect your rights and we can review your agreement to protect your interests.
 Before signing a contract or using a template, consider that local rules and laws governing your particular business may differ from what a template can provide.
 Have questions?
 We have answers.
 Contact Legal Counsel, P.A. today at 407-982-4321.